-The Compensation Committee of the Company's Board of Directors has determined that the performance shares granted November 1, 2014, have been earned at the maximum level.
-Accordingly, fiscal 2017 includes compensation expense of \$2,787,000, related to those agreements, as compared to \$5,876,000 during fiscal 2016.
-Because management's initial determination of probability was made during fiscal 2016, and because the accrual is made using the cumulative catch up method, the compensation expense recorded during fiscal 2016 related to the agreements entered into on November 1, 2014, was greater than that recorded during fiscal 2017.
-A total of 102,193 shares from the agreements entered into on November 1, 2014 vested and were issued on October 31, 2017.
+The Compensation Committee of the Company's Board of Directors has determined that the performance shares granted November 1, 2015, have been earned at a level between the target and maximum performance measures.
+Accordingly, fiscal 2018 includes compensation expense of \$3.3 million, related to those agreements, as compared to \$6.8 million during fiscal 2017.
+Because management's initial determination of probability was made during fiscal 2017, and because the accrual is made using the cumulative catch up method, the compensation expense recorded during fiscal 2017 related to the agreements entered into on November 1, 2015, was greater than that recorded during fiscal 2018.
+A total of 145,197 shares from the agreements entered into on November 1, 2015 vested and were issued on October 31, 2018.

-Had the Company determined that it was probable that the maximum amount of those outstanding awards from the agreements entered into on November 1, 2015 and November 1, 2016 would be earned, an additional \$0.7 million and \$4.1 million, respectively, would have been accrued as of October 31, 2017.
+Had the Company determined that it was probable that the maximum amount of those outstanding awards from the agreements entered into on November 1, 2016 and November 1, 2017 would be earned, an additional \$2.8 million and \$5.2 million, respectively, would have been accrued as of October 31, 2018.